- Frequency of wage payments

 Statement of Wages (Pay Stub)

-An employer must furnish each employee at every pay period a legible printed, typewritten, or handwritten notice showing the employee’s:
+An employer must furnish each employee at every pay period a legible printed, typewritten, or handwritten notice showing:

 - total hours worked;